1980s

 on the sandwich toaster in the 6th form kitchen.
 Also throwing

-Rubik cube at Mr Hutchinson coz he asked for it
+Rubik cube at Mr Hutchinson coz he asked for

-and Caroline Jones (now Forrest) who I still
+Bishop and Caroline Jones (now

-have some contact with.
-Also Jenny Percival, Liz
+Forrest) who I still have some contact with.
+Also Jenny

-Cooper, Angus, Tim Ward,
+Percival, Liz Cooper, Angus,

-Webber who apparently also lives in Bristol!
+apparently also lives in Bristol!

 I'm now a physiotherapist, currently working in Swindon.
 Off